 We will prepare teachers in a high demand area [statistics] of secondary mathematics curriculum.
 This will impact a wide range of institutions that have small and large mathematics teacher education programs.
 This can lead to stronger preparation of K-12 students in statistics and data literacy, and feed the pipeline into the multitude of STEM disciplines that utilize data.

 One way the project is achieving this is through a series of webinars to support faculty in implementing ESTEEM materials.
-Click here for a description of the webinars for the 2019-2020 year.
+Click here for a description of the webinars.